superNWHG/dotfiles/README.md

 # dotfiles
 Hello, welcome to my dotfiles!

-This is my own Arch linux configuration, You I hope you get some inspiration from this.
+_This is my own Arch linux configuration, I hope you get some inspiration from this._

 **Installation**